Primary Research Focus

 Research in People

-We also investigate the relationships between endocrinology and social and cognitive behaviour in people.
-Recently, the focus has been on situational factors mediating the relationship between aggressive behaviour and testosterone.
-Past research as investigated the extent to which stress hormones and sex hormones influence cognitive performance.
-An additional research focus is the extent to which people's judgements of aggressiveness in others from simply looking at someone's face are accurate.
+In the past we have investigated the relationships between endocrinology and social and cognitive behaviour in people.
+One focus was the situational factors mediating the relationship between aggressive behaviour and testosterone.
+Past research investigated the extent to which stress hormones and sex hormones influence cognitive performance.
+An additional research focus was the extent to which people's judgements of aggressiveness in others from simply looking at someone's face are accurate.